History of the British peerage: Saxe-Coburg and Gotha, Windsor monarchs

 Women were eventually admitted to the House of Lords in 1958.
 The Life Peerages Act passed that year permitted the creation of life baronies for both men and women on a regular basis.
 Hereditary peeresses were admitted in 1963 under the Peerage Act.
 The Peerage Act also permitted peers to disclaim hereditary peerages within a year of succeeding to them, or within a year of attaining the age of majority.
 All eligible Scottish peers were permitted to sit in the House of Lords, and elections for representative peers ceased.
 Elections for Irish representative peers had already ended in 1922, when most of Ireland left the United Kingdom to become the Irish Free State.

 Hereditary peerages continued to be created after 1958 but when Harold Wilson, of the Labour Party, became prime minister in 1964 he ceased to recommend the creation of hereditary peerages and neither of his successors, Edward Heath (of the Conservative Party) and James Callaghan (of the Labour Party), recommended hereditary peerage creations.
 Since then, hereditary peerages have not been regularly created outside of members of the royal family.
 Margaret Thatcher, a Conservative, did revive the practice of creating hereditary peers while she was prime minister: Harold Macmillan became Earl of Stockton in 1984, George Thomas became Viscount Tonypandy, and William Whitelaw became Viscount Whitelaw, both in 1983.
 The peerages of the latter two became extinct upon their deaths; the Earldom of Stockton survives.
-Thatcher's husband received an hereditary baronetcy, but she herself was created a life baroness on recommendation of her successor, John Major.
+Thatcher's husband received a hereditary baronetcy, but she herself was created a life baroness on recommendation of her successor, John Major.

 Hereditary peerages continue to be created for members of the royal family.
 The then Prince Andrew (later Andrew Mountbatten-Windsor) was created Duke of York in 1986, Prince Edward was created Earl of Wessex in 1999, Prince William was created Duke of Cambridge in 2011, and Prince Harry was created Duke of Sussex in 2018 (all on the occasion of their marriages).